 So there’s a handful of games where you can win more often, without employing a single rocket scientist.
 Those were just the first three I investigated.

 The key point here is to check and challenge your assumptions about how you go about something, and then make better ones based on relevant evidence:

 - What assumptions are you making when you play a game or do your job, or what are you just doing without thinking about it?

-- Is there a relevant source of data or evidence of how to perform better, which is relevant to you and doesn’t just copy other people with more resource or experience?
+- Is there a relevant source of data or evidence of how to perform better.
+And is it relevant to you and doesn’t just copy other people with more resource or experience?
 The evidence in this article took me about 3 hours to find, filter and process

 - If a source doesn’t exist, and if you can’t work it out, can you just design a simple DIY experiment?
 Do you get more power if you lower your bike seat by 2cm?
 Does the Jenga block come out without pulling over the tower if you tap it length wise, or pull it width wise?
 Do you get more responses to the same email if it’s branded and fancy or in plain text?

 The metrics and rules for winning naturally change as you get better.
 When you start to climb up the pub darts ladder, you’ll need to start aiming at treble 20.
-But the principle remains the same: recognise your assumptions, challenge those assumptions with evidence, and you’ll end up with a better strategy and you’ll win more often.
+But the principle remains the same: recognise your assumptions, and challenge those assumptions with evidence.
+You’ll end up with a better strategy and you’ll win more often.

-Kardelen trains critical thinking, which is about being creative and complete, reasoning clearly, and challenging often dearly held assumptions.
+At Latitude, we use and train this kind of critical thinking to help people win.
+This is about being creative and complete, reasoning clearly, and challenging often dearly held assumptions.

-If you want to suggest a sport or game (that hasn’t already been analysed to death) where you’d like us to challenge the evidence about how to win, just let us know.
+If you want to suggest a sport or game where you’d like us to challenge the evidence about how to win, just let us know.